-- 5.4.1 To protect long-established Hamlets as designated on Map 1A, subject to applicable Provincial plans. - 5.4.2 That local official plans and zoning by-laws shall designate the boundaries of Hamlets as identified on Map 1A of the Plan. - 5.4.3 That local official plans shall provide policies that limit future growth to minor infilling in Hamlets, subject to the ability to service growth by individual private on-site water and wastewater systems. - 5.4.4 That minor infilling is limited to small-scale residential, industrial, commercial, institutional, and recreational uses and may be permitted within Hamlets, as detailed in local official plans and subject to the ability to service the use by individual private on-site water and wastewater systems. - 5.4.5 That development in Hamlets shall be of an appropriate size and scope to ensure compatibility with the surrounding community in the context of use of land, buildings and structure size, area, density, and height, in accordance with local official plan policies. - 5.4.6 That consents may be permitted in Hamlets, subject to applicable Provincial plans and local official plan consent policies and the ability to service the development by individual private on-site water and wastewater systems. - 5.4.7 That any increase in the number of residents through infilling must not change the rural nature of the Hamlet. - 5.4.8 That notwithstanding policy 5.4.3, additional growth and development in Hamlets may be permitted in existing secondary plans with an appropriate water and wastewater solution in conformity with Provincial plans, approved and in effect the date this Plan came into effect.
+5.4.1 To protect long-established Hamlets as designated on Map 1A, subject to applicable Provincial plans.

+5.4.2 That local official plans and zoning by-laws shall designate the boundaries of Hamlets as identified on Map 1A of the Plan.

+5.4.3 That local official plans shall provide policies that limit future growth to minor infilling in Hamlets, subject to the ability to service growth by individual private on-site water and wastewater systems, provided that site conditions are suitable for the long-term provision of such services with no negative impacts.

+5.4.4 That minor infilling is limited to small-scale residential, industrial, commercial, institutional, and recreational uses and may be permitted within Hamlets, as detailed in local official plans and subject to the ability to service the use by individual private on-site water and wastewater systems.

+5.4.5 That development in Hamlets shall be of an appropriate size and scope to ensure compatibility with the surrounding community in the context of use of land, buildings and structure size, area, density, and height, in accordance with local official plan policies.

+5.4.6 That consents may be permitted in Hamlets, subject to applicable Provincial plans and local official plan consent policies and the ability to service the development by individual private on-site water and wastewater systems.

+5.4.7 That any increase in the number of residents through infilling must not change the rural nature of the Hamlet.

+5.4.8 That notwithstanding policy 5.4.3, additional growth and development in Hamlets may be permitted in existing secondary plans with an appropriate water and wastewater solution in conformity with Provincial plans, approved and in effect the date this Plan came into effect.

+5.5 MINERAL AGGREGATE RESOURCE AREAS